Foster Care Adoption in Washington

 Why adopt a foster child in Washington?

-Washington families choose to adopt from foster care for a myriad of reasons, including:
+Washington families choose foster care adoption in Washington for many reasons, including:

 The biological parents of the child they were foster parenting had their rights terminated during the child’s stay.